This post may contain affiliate links. Please read our disclosure policy.

 - Set in the fridge for at least 4 hours or overnight.

-- Top with granola or toasted nuts and enjoy!
+- Top with granola, toasted nuts or fresh fruit and enjoy!

 Love this recipe.
 The cinnamon is the perfect addition and makes it taste like fall!